bcgov/nr-objectstore-rotate/README.md

 ### Stage 1 - Rotate log file

 The environment variable `CRON_ROTATE` is used to schedule the rotation of the files.
-Matching files are rotated by renaming the files to append a timestamp.
+The `LOGROTATE_DIRECTORY` is examined for files with the `LOGROTATE_SUFFIX` (default: log).

 If any files are rotated then, optionally, `LOGROTATE_POSTROTATE_COMMAND` is called.
 It can be necessary to signal the application that the rotation occurred so it can open a new file.

+Rotated files are appended with the file's change date and the current UTC timestamp.
+See: https://nodejs.org/api/fs.html#stat-time-values

 ### Stage 2 - Compress log file

 The environment variable `CRON_COMPRESS` is used to schedule the compression of the rotated files.
+The each file is compressed into a 'tgz' archive.

+This stage can run frequently with little cost.

 ### Stage 3 - Backup log file

-The environment variable `CRON_BACKUP` is used to schedule the back of the compressed files to Object Storage.
-To identify the source, a prefix can be configured by setting `OBJECT_STORAGE_FILENAME_PREFIX`.
+The environment variable `CRON_BACKUP` is used to schedule the backup of the compressed files to object storage.

+If you have massive files or slow connectivity, increase the cron settings period.
+Otherwise, this stage can run frequently with little cost.

 Any arbitrary metadata can be set by setting `OBJECT_STORAGE_METADATA` to be a key/value JSON string.

+If you are sending similarly named files from multiple sources (OpenShift/Kubernetes nodes), then it is recommended that you set `OBJECT_STORAGE_FILENAME_PREFIX` to identify the source and avoid collisions.

+If you set `OBJECT_STORAGE_ENABLED` to anything but the default of 'true' then the backup to object storage is skipped.

+#### Required Configuration

+The following are the environment variables that need to be set for the tool to use object storage.

+* `OBJECT_STORAGE_END_POINT`
+* `OBJECT_STORAGE_ACCESS_KEY`
+* `OBJECT_STORAGE_BUCKET`
+* `OBJECT_STORAGE_SECRET_KEY`

 ### Stage 4 - Janitor

 The environment variable `CRON_JANITOR` is used to schedule the janitor which removes files after they have been backed up.
 The number of log files to retain can be configured by setting `JANITOR_COPIES`.

+This stage can run frequently with little cost.

+## SQLite Database

+The SQLite database can be viewed by running a command like:

+`sqlite3 ./logs/cron.db 'select * from logs'`

+### Missing Files

+Prior to each stage, the database and the file system are compared.
+Any file missing from the file system will be logged and deleted from the database.

+### Moving the Log Directory

+If you are moving the location of the files, you will need to update the path column of the logs table in the SQLite database.
+As well, you should take care not to trigger the missing files process.

+## Object Storage Lifecycle Policies

+This tool does not manage the lifecycle policies for the bucket the data is uploaded to.
+Please refer to the documentation for the object storage service you are using to setup a bucket lifecycle.

 ## Rotation Setups